LeZheng/Owl-CL-document/CLHS-doc/22-Printer.md

 If either of the three conditions above occurs, the indicated output is printed on the pretty printing stream created by the immediately containing pprint-logical-block and the execution of the immediately containing pprint-logical-block is terminated except for the printing of the suffix.

 If pprint-logical-block is given a `list' argument of nil---because it is not processing a list---pprint-pop can still be used to obtain support for *print-length*.
 In this situation, the first and third tests above are disabled and pprint-pop always returns nil.
-See Section 22.2.2 (Examples of using the Pretty Printer)---specifically, the pprint-vector example.
+See Section 22.2.2 (使用美观打印器的示例)---specifically, the pprint-vector example.

 Whether or not pprint-pop is fbound in the global environment is implementation-dependent; however, the restrictions on redefinition and shadowing of pprint-pop are the same as for symbols in the COMMON-LISP package which are fbound in the global environment.
 The consequences of attempting to use pprint-pop outside of pprint-logical-block are undefined.